Stremio/stremio-addons/documentation/home.md

 git add *
-git commit -a -m "first commit" npm install open stremio://localhost:7000/stremio/v1 &
-PORT=7000 node index
+git commit -a -m "first commit" npm install open stremio://localhost:7000/stremio/v1 & # Load this add-on in Stremio PORT=7000 node index # Start the add-on server
 ```

-**Stremio should open, and you should see "Example Addon" in Settings.** Congrats!
-You've created your first add-on!
+**Stremio should open, and you should see "Example Addon" in Settings.
+Congrats!
+You've created your first add-on!**

-After that, you can take a look at the [Hello World tutorial](documentation/home.md#hello-world) to learn more about the process.
+After that, go to [Hello World tutorial](documentation/home.md#hello-world) to learn more about the process.

-Once you've created your first Stremio add-on, we recommend you take a look at the entire [protocol documentation](documentation/methods.md), to get to know exactly what an add-on can do.
+We recommend you take a look at the entire [protocol documentation](documentation/methods.md), to get to know exactly what an add-on can do.

-When you've taken a look at the protocol and created your first add-on, it's time to move on with the development of your add-on.
+When you've taken a look at the protocol and created your first add-on, it's time to move on with the development.
 You can test it with the [Stremio Desktop app](http://www.strem.io), but we recommend the open-source add-ons client: [stremio-addons-client](http://github.com/Stremio/stremio-addons-client).

 ## Protocol documentation